The Three Mesquiteers: Reception

 The Three Mesquiteers series was extremely popular at the time of its release.
 The series was the only one of its kind to be specifically named and ranked in contemporary polls of the top Western film stars.
-For example, from 1937 to the end of the series in 1943, the Motion Picture Herald consistently ranked the series in its top 10, reaching a peak of fifth place in 1938, when a pre-Stagecoach John Wayne was the series lead.
+From 1937 to the end of the series in 1943, the Motion Picture Herald consistently ranked the series in its top 10, reaching a peak of fifth place in 1938, when a pre-Stagecoach John Wayne was the series lead.

 Influence

 The success of the series led to many "trigger trio" imitators at other studios.

 The first was The Range Busters (1940–43) from Monogram Pictures, which starred original Mesquiteer Ray "Crash" Corrigan as the character "Crash" Corrigan.
 Monogram also released The Rough Riders (1941–42), again poaching a Mesquiteer in the form of Raymond Hatton, and The Trail Blazers (1943–44).

 Producers Releasing Corporation produced two similar series, The Texas Rangers (1942–45) and The Frontier Marshals (1942).

 On television, NBC broadcast Laredo from 1965 to 1967.
 It starred Neville Brand, William Smith and Peter Brown as a trio of Texas Rangers.